ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 ### Presentation

 The presentation proof is constructed as a large octet array containing multiple appended items similar to the issuer proof value.
+The first item is the JWS decoded signature value generated when the holder uses the presentation key to sign the presentation header.
+The second item is the issuer signature from the issuer's proof value.

-The first item is the same, the issuer signature.
-It is then followed by a MAC value for each payload.
+These two signatures are then followed by a MAC value for each payload.
 The MAC values used will depend on if that payload has been disclosed or is hidden.
-Disclosed payloads will use the MAC key input
+Disclosed payloads will include the MAC key input, and hidden payloads will include only their final MAC value.

-WIP: presentation_proof = [issuer_signature, revealed_key_0, hidden_mac_1, hidden_mac_2, revealed_key_3]
+`presentation_proof = [presentation_signature, issuer_signature. disclosed_key_0, hidden_mac_1, hidden_mac_2, ... disclosed_key_n]`

-Using the ES256 algorithm with a signature of 64 octets and for a JWP with five payloads using HMAC-SHA256 the total presentation proof value length would be `64 + (5 * 32) = 224` octets.
+The size of this value will depend on the underlying cryptographich algorithms.
+For example, `MAC-H256` uses the `ES256` JWS with a decoded signature of 64 octets, and for a JWP with five payloads using `HMAC-SHA256` the total presentation proof value length would be `64 + 64 + (5 * 32) = 288` octets.

-### Verification
+### Verifier Setup

-WIP: generate a MAC for the revealed payloads w/ the included keys, generate array of final MACs and validate issuer signature, validate presentation signature.
+In order to verify that the presentation was protected from replay attacks, the verifier must be able to validate the presentation protected header.
+This involves the following steps:

+1. JSON parse the presentation header
+2. Validate the contained `nonce` claim
+3. JSON parse the issuer header
+4. Validate the contained `pjwk` claim
+5. Create a JWS using the correct fixed header with `alg` value and the presentation header as the body
+6. Remove the `presentation_signature` from the beginning of the `presentation_proof` octet array
+7. Validate the JWS using the JWK from the `pjwk` claim and the `presentation_signature` value

+Next, the verifier must validate all of the disclosed payloads using the following steps:

+1. JSON parse the issuer header
+2. Resolve the `kid` using a trusted mechanism to obtain the correct issuer JWK
+3. Remove the `issuer_signature` from the beginning of the remaining `presentation_proof` octet array (after the `presentation_signature` was removed)
+4. Perform the MAC on the presented `issuer_header` value using the "issuer_header" value as the input key
+5. Store the resulting value as the first entry in a new `jws_payload` octet array
+6. Iterate on each presented payload (disclosed or hidden)
+   1. Extract the next hash value from the remaining `presentation_proof` octet array
+   2. If the payload was disclosed: perform a MAC using the given hash value as the input key and append the result to the `jws_payload` octet array
+   3. If the payload was hidden: append the given hash value to the `jws_payload` octet array
+7. Create a JWS using the correct fixed header with `alg` value and the generated `jws_payload` value as the payload
+8. Validate the JWS using the resolved issuer JWK and the extracted `issuer_signature` value

 ### JPA Registration